 - one member from each of the 10 regions (K-Adult Education State Regional Map)

 Representation from the public and private sector

-10 members are represented from the public and private sector.
+Up to 10 members can represent the public and private sector.

 - does not need to represent a particular region